MattP24/Categorical-Analysis-of-Gaming-Profiles/README.md

 This project showcases how I handle preprocessing real-world data in Python and an example of how I can make use of machine learning tools - Scikit-learn's K-means class - to glean insights from data.

-IPYND file contains markdown, code, and output.
+IPYNB file contains markdown, code, and output.
 Alternatively, see the final work on [Kaggle](https://www.kaggle.com/code/mattpanec/categorical-model-of-gaming-profiles)